Time Series Predictions in Unmonitored Sites: A Survey of Machine Learning Techniques in Water Resources: Summary and Discussion

 We also find that most studies are focused on daily predictions, although a few studies predict at a monthly, annual, or hourly time scales based on desired output resolutions, data availability computational efficiency, or available computational power.
 For instance, monthly predictions may be desirable over daily due to the ability to use more interpretable, computationally efficient bootstrap ensembles, and easy-to-implement classical ML models \citep{weierbach2022stream}.
 Increased computational efficiency can also enable running a large number (e.g. millions) of model trainings or evaluations for parameter sensitivity or uncertainty analysis.

-Spatially, the majority of studies cover the United States at 24 out of 34 studies.
-13 of these span the entire conterminous United States, while 11 are specific regions.
-The remaining studies are specific to certain countries and span Asia (6 studies), South America (1 study), Europe (1 study), other North America (2), and one study covers multiple continents.
+Spatially, the majority of studies cover the United States at 27 out of 40 studies.
+15 of these span the entire conterminous United States, while 10 are specific regions.
+The remaining studies are specific to certain countries and span Asia (7 studies), South America (1 study), Europe (3 studies), other North America (2), and two studies cover multiple continents.
 The strong focus on the United States can be due to its large land area with rivers alongside the economic capability to have advanced monitoring stations where data are freely available for study worldwide.

-We also see the prevalence of the CAMELS dataset being used in streamflow studies; it is used in 8 out of the 34 studies in Table \ref{table:lit}.
+We also see the prevalence of the CAMELS dataset being used in streamflow studies; it is used in 9 out of the 40 studies in Table \ref{table:lit}.
 CAMELS serves as transformative continental-scale benchmark dataset for data-driven catchment science with its combined high quality streamflow measurements spanning 671 catchments, climate forcing data, and catchment characteristics like land cover and topography.
 However, we note that it is limited to "unimpaired" catchments that are not influenced by human management via dams.
 In addition to dam managed catchments, catchments close to and within urban areas excluded from CAMELS are more likely to be impacted by roadways or other infrastructure.
 There are over 800,000 dammed reservoirs affecting rivers around the world, including over 90,000 in the United States \citep{international_rivers_2007,national_dams_2020}.
 The effect of dammed reservoirs on downstream temperature is also complicated by variable human-managed depth releases and changing demands for water and energy that affect decision making \citep{risley2010effects}.
 These limitations may hamper the ability of current models to extrapolate to real-world scenarios where many catchments of high economic and societal value are either strongly human-impacted or data-sparse.